Thomas Pakenham (historian): Later life

 After returning to Britain, Pakenham worked on the editorial staff of the Times Educational Supplement and later for The Sunday Telegraph and The Observer.
 He now divides his time between London and County Westmeath, Ireland, where he is the Chairman of the Irish Tree Society and honorary custodian of Tullynally Castle.

 Pakenham owned Longford Greyhound Stadium until 1966, when he sold it to Longford Sports Ltd.

 Pakenham does not use the title Earl of Longford and, before succeeding his father in 2001, did not use the courtesy title Lord Silchester.
 However, he has not disclaimed his British titles of Baron Silchester and Baron Pakenham under the Peerage Act 1963 and his Irish earldom cannot be disclaimed as it is not covered by the Act.
-Following the House of Lords Act 1999, Pakenham is not entitled as an hereditary peer to a seat in the House of Lords.
+Following the House of Lords Act 1999, Pakenham is not entitled as a hereditary peer to a seat in the House of Lords.
 His father had previously been created a life peer in addition to his hereditary titles in order to retain his seat.

 He was elected a Fellow of the Royal Society of Literature in 2016.